codingtony/acer-brightness-linux-acpi/README.md

 ##To install

-1- clone the repo
+* clone the repo
-2- sudo cp etc/acpi/events/* /etc/acpi/events/
+* sudo cp etc/acpi/events/* /etc/acpi/events/
-3- sudo cp etc/acpi/* /etc/acpi/
+* sudo cp etc/acpi/* /etc/acpi/
-4- sudo service acpid restart
+* sudo service acpid restart

 ##To detect what are your FN keys
-acpi_listen
+start acpi_listen

-and press the brightness up and down key.
+Then press the brightness up and brightness down key.

-on my laptop the output is like this for the FN-Right key video DD02 00000086 00000000
+on my laptop the output is like this for the **FN-Right key**

+video DD02 00000086 00000000

-and for the FN-Left key
+and for the **FN-Left key**

 video DD02 00000087 00000000

 if on your laptop the output is different you will need to change